vrjuliao/lac/paper-reviews/scalar-and-array-privatization-using-data-dependence-identifier.md

 execution graph $G_l$, for each incoming edge $n.k$ in $x$ there is an out coming edge $m.k$ where $m > n$.
 It configures a *first Write and then Read* operation.

+## Array privatization

+Even for an array $A$ that have only *first Write and then Read* and does not share element access between different iterations of a loop $L$, it is not possible parallelize such loop for a shared $A$.
+The solution is to create a copy of $A$ for each parallel execution, where this copy only belongs to that thread, in other words, privatizing the array.
+For nested loops, there are some conditions to be satisfied to decide which nesting loop can be parallelized.
+Such decision follows the Theorem 2:
+1. .
+  a.
+Since there is an incoming edge $n.x.j$ and the out coming one as $m.y.p$, when $n<m$ for $y=x, j=p$ we identify a *first Write and then Read* operation inside the deepest loop.\
+  \
+  b.
+Once the item 1.a is not satisfied, when a specific position $u$ of the array $A$ has an incoming edge $n.x.j$ and the out coming being $m.y.p$, for $x=y$, we have that $u$ is accessed by the same iteration of the extern loop.
+In addition, when $p \geq j$ from the point of view of the extern loop $u$ is always *first Written and then Read*.
+  So we can privatize the $A$ for the extern loop.

+2. If there is either a reading or a writing operation for every $u \in A$, the *first Write and then Read* is true by default.

+# Reviewing

+## Novelty
+Grade 2.

+The key novelty of this paper, was introduced in the last paper about the DDI, then it can be considered as an increment of the DDI one.
+DDI maps instructions through a directed graph where these instructions are separated in two groups: Read and Write.
+Finally, the paper discuss about an observation over the nodes and edges in the DDI graph.
+The conditions that become the array or scalar privatization possible, are not a novelty, actually it can be considered an insight instead.

+## Correctness
+Grade 3.

+Theorem proofs are pretty correct, but there is an attention point:
+The paper introduce the DDI as an compiling tool, but the examples and explanation are given as an interpreter, or something made in runtime.
+Despite that, algorithms and functionalities are easy to understand.
+One example of that is expressed in the loops explanation, the DDI creates one node in the graph for each instruction and iteration executed inside the loop.
+So, as a compiling tool, the program should not explain it in this way.

+## Rigour of the evaluation
+Grade 3.

+As said in the correctness, a rigorous evaluation would consider explain the algorithms in a different manner than a runtime $-$ maybe through a statical analysis framework.
+Even though the paper introduce only an insight (from my point of view), the subjects are presented using algorithms, theorems and easy-to-read examples, that make the reading a pretty of intuitive.
+Besides, the text structure was well defined, the section **Scalar** **privatization** is almost suffice to understand the **Array privatization**, so this organization deserve congratulations.
+Lastly, the text is composed by short/objective/clear phrases, that do not tire the reader.

+## Treatment of related work
+Grade 2.

+The paper states that DDI treat the data dependence as a never seen before way, because of that the related works are used only for enumerating other works involving array/scalar privatization or intermediary representations.
+There are no comparisons between the DDI and the other works, and these related works are superficially shown, do not showing why DDI is a good approach.
+Only the first paper of the page contains citations of related works, maybe when the graph construction was introduced, the paper could cite the main difference between such graph and any other graphical representation of data dependence.